francis-chris5/Funds/README.md

 # Funds
 An upcoming project I've been thinking about for a while, some accounting software, it will be a while before it's ready though...

+Much like the project management software I've been working on the past couple weeks verses what I have been using for a while, the accounting software I've been using doesn't exactly fit my needs: only a few features actually get used and it those in conjunction with a spreadsheet as it doesn't have a good place for general calculations, a couple other thoughts i've had for accounting stuff too.
+Oh yeah, it also seemed a great place to give the project management thing I just finished the prototype version 1 of a thorough test run (that's the file in the design folder)

 So the idea here is some accounting software to sort of accompany the Routines application.